pshima/consul-snapshot/README.md

 ## Testing

-There some unit tests but not near full coverage.
+There are some unit tests but not near full coverage.

 There is an acceptance test that:
 - Spins up a local consul agent in dev mode